jo3-l/blog/content/posts/probabilistic-programming.md

     return lambda e: e * y**c
 ```

-Using these rules, we can already express some (completely trivial) statistical models.
+**Example.** Using these rules, we can already express some (completely trivial) statistical models.
 Let's write a short helper that runs a sequence of transformers and returns the resulting generating function:
 ```py
 def to_gf(*ts):
     # start with the trivial gf representing empty statistical model with no variables,